jamoreras/SocialHubManager/README.md

 # Social Media Scheduler

-A Laravel-based web application for scheduling and publishing posts to multiple social media platforms (LinkedIn, Reddit, Tumblr) using OAuth 2.0 integration.
+A full-stack web application built with **Laravel backend** and **Angular frontend** for scheduling and publishing posts to multiple social media platforms (LinkedIn, Reddit, Tumblr) using OAuth 2.0 integration.

 ## ✨ Features